 Wait for the server to finish startup.
 You can check the status of the server using the docker ps command (see Starting a MySQL Server Instance for how to do that).

-For MySQL 8.0.15 and earlier: Run the mysql_upgrade utility in the MySQL 8.0 Server container (not required for MySQL 8.0.16 and later):
+For MySQL 8.0.15 and earlier: You need to complete the upgrade process by running the mysql_upgrade utility in the MySQL 8.0 Server container (the step is not required for MySQL 8.0.16 and later):

 docker exec -it mysql80 mysql_upgrade -uroot -p

-When prompted, enter the root password for your old MySQL 5.7 Server.
+When prompted, enter the root password for your old server.

-Finish the upgrade by restarting the MySQL 8.0 Server container:
+Finish the upgrade by restarting the new container:

 docker restart mysql80